 Preventing cuts and lacerations

-Every year, roughly 30 percent of all workplace injuries involve cuts or lacerations, from scratches and abrasions to needlesticks, puncture wounds and amputations, according to the Ohio Bureau of Workers’ Compensation.
+Cuts and lacerations are common workplace injuries.
+In fact, about 30% of all workplace injuries involve cuts or lacerations, and approximately 70% of those are to the hands or fingers, according to the Ohio Bureau of Workers’ Compensation.

-- Use the proper tool for the job at hand.
+- Use the right tool for the job.
+Inspect it thoroughly before starting work.

 - Make sure the tool is secure at all times while cutting, and never hold the item being cut in your hand.
 Keep the non-cutting hand clear of the path of the cut.

 - Ensure blades are sharp – dull blades require more force to use, thus increasing the risk of incidents.

 - Wear necessary PPE, including eyewear, gloves and long-sleeved shirts.

 - Never use a cutting blade as a screwdriver, pry bar or chisel.

 - Don’t leave exposed blades unattended, and keep tools with blades in a closed position when not in use.

 - Use a separate drawer for sharp tools.